Genre: Historical Documentary

-This was certainly atypical from other documentaries that I’ve watched in my life, but I liked how the presentation was.
-All these actors are sitting together in a room playing all these real-life people was certainly fascinating and all of them did a good job carrying that solemnity and seriousness of the Nanking Massacre.
-I do give credit to the filmmakers actually taking to some of the living Chinese survivors which gave it a bigger sense of authenticity as they gave a firsthand account of their experiences.
-Their stories where ghastly as they talked about events and experiences so gruesome enough to give horror movie directors chills.
+This was certainly atypical of other documentaries that I’ve watched in my life, but I liked how the presentation was.
+All these actors sitting together in a room playing all these real-life people was certainly fascinating and all of them did a good job carrying that solemnity and seriousness of the Nanking Massacre.
+I do give credit to the filmmakers actually talking to some of the living Chinese survivors which gave it a bigger sense of authenticity as they gave a firsthand account of their experiences.
+Their stories were ghastly as they talked about events and experiences so gruesome enough to give horror movie directors chills.
 While this was a different format compared to any other historical documentary, it was a nice change of pace while the message was still presented well.

 I did have some issues with the Nanking documentary though.
 One thing that was minimized was John Rabe’s Nazi background.
 I know he saved lots of Chinese lives, but that affiliation was only mentioned in passing and the hypocrisy is quite obvious about him caping for people of a different race or nationality than what obviously happened in Europe.
-While it’s admirable that people were saving lives despite the carnage, it is hard to ignore the White Man’s Burden implications with the Americans and Europeans who lived there at the time.
-Yes, it actually happened, but I wasn’t a fan of everything with how they presented when it’s implied that only these good Caucasians could have saved lives and the Chinese couldn’t save themselves.
-That overemphasis got on my nerves even though the people were being heroic.
+While it’s admirable that people were saving lives despite the carnage, it is hard to ignore the White Man’s Burden implications for the Americans and Europeans who lived there at the time.
+Yes, it actually happened, but I wasn’t a fan of everything with how they presented it when it’s implied that only these good Caucasians could have saved lives and the Chinese couldn’t save themselves.
+That overemphasis got on my nerves even though the people were heroic.

 Nanking was a great documentary even though there were some flaws.
 The live-reading aspect was something creative and it meshed with the archived footage.
 The editing and production worked well in that regard.
-The scoring worked in it’s subtlety and not being overbearing.
+The scoring worked in its subtlety and not being overbearing.
 I did have issues with how the heroes were portrayed and it got to have some White Savior complexes later on which did rub me the wrong way.
 Nanking was a worthy watch even with some of the reservations though.